mpifr-vlbi/eht2023_difx_templating/README.md

 According to Slack #smt_backend on 12 April 2023, b1 b2 Mark6 recorders had no IF signal.
 A. Lowitz confirmed that the 345G "USB" IF was routed to b3 b4 Mark6 recorders, and the setup was identical to EHT 2021 and the standard EHT tuning was used.
+Hence the b3 modules ought to contain a folded b2 & b3, and b4 modules a folded b1 & b4.

 # TODO